Do you want to see old versions of a WordPress site?

-The Internet Archive is a digital library of the internet.
-It has a tool called Wayback Machine, which has over 554 billion archived web pages.
+Wayback Machine, or The Internet Archive, is a digital library of the internet.
+It has a tool called Wayback Machine, which has over 820 billion archived web pages.

-To use this tool, navigate to the Wayback Machine website, enter the website URL you want to check, and click ‘Browse History’.
+To use this tool, just navigate to the Wayback Machine website, enter the website URL you want to check, and click the ‘Browse History’ button.

-Then, it’ll show you a graph of the different dates where website copies were made.
+Then, it will show you a graph of the different dates when website copies were made.

 You can click the top bar to sort by different years.

-Below that, you’ll see a month by month calendar breakdown.
+Below that, you will see a month-by-month calendar breakdown.

 Next, click on a particular day, and there will be a popup to select the time.

-You need to click the time you want, and it’ll load a cached copy of the website.
-You can right click to view the site in a new tab.
+You need to click the time you want, and it will load a cached copy of the website.
+You can right-click to view the site in a new tab.

-Once the page loads, you’ll be able to interact with it normally.
+Once the page loads, you can interact with it normally.

 You can navigate from page to page, view images, click links, and more.

-Keep in mind that not every link will work, and you won’t be able to navigate to every page since not every page will be cached.
+Keep in mind that not every link will work, and you won’t be able to navigate to every page since it may not be cached.

-This is generally an issue when sites are very large and have thousands of pages of content.
+This is generally an issue when sites are very large and have thousands of pages of content and blog posts.